“Strength does not come from physical capacity. It comes from an indomitable will.” – Mahatma Gandhi

 As far as problems went, this seemed like the perfect dilemma to have: I earned a Bachelor’s degree in Business and a Master’s of Science in Management and Leading Teams.

 My academic and professional life was just what everyone expected.

 I have been married for nearly two decades, with two beautiful children.

 It is perfect, but I feel incredibly lonely when I look around at my peers.

 The loneliness of being surrounded by those who don’t understand

 “Loneliness and the feeling of being unwanted is the most terrible poverty.” – Mother Teresa

-I began trying to explain to other moms why her choosing to ride with her friends to dance events instead of with me crushed my spirit and made me sob uncontrollably.
-They didn’t understand.
+I began explaining to other moms why her choosing to ride with her friends to dance events instead of with me crushed my spirit and made me sob uncontrollably.